Dhvanil0594/fast-api-opencv/README.md

     - Update the database URL in the environment configuration or `config.py`.

 4\.
-Set Up the Database
+Set Up the Database:
     - You may need to set up the database (MySQL or SQLite, depending on your configuration).
 You can use Alembic to handle database migrations.

-    - To initialize the database schema, run the following command (make sure you’ve configured `alembic.ini` to match your database settings):
+    - To initialize the database schema, run the following command (make sure you’ve configured `alembic.ini` to match your database settings).

 ```
 alembic upgrade head
 ```

 - optional:
     * If you need to recreate the database, you can run the following command:

 ```
 alembic downgrade base
 ```

-    * You can also use `alembic downgrade head` to roll back to the latest version.
+- You can also use `alembic downgrade head` to roll back to the latest version.

-    * If you want to update the database, you can use following command:
+- If you want to update the database, you can use following command:
 ```
 alembic revision --autogenerate -m "update database"
 ```

-4\.
+5\.
 Set up the DeepFace model:

     - DeepFace will automatically download the pre-trained models needed for facial recognition.

     - You need to provide a directory path for saving facial data in `db_path`.

-5\.
+6\.
 Run the FastAPI app:

 ```